ChrisHIV/teaching/other_topics/parellelising_an_R_code_loop_for_a_cluster.md

 What you're optimising here is difficult to define exactly, because you're balancing your use of computational resources with how long you're prepared to wait for it to finish.
 As a rule of thumb, if you know the overhead is much less than the core task, don't worry about this at all; otherwise, if you can use at most N computational nodes at once, divide up all your tasks into at most N separate jobs (an array of size N).
-That will ensure you avoid the extreme scenario where your core task is much faster than the overhead and you have many tasks.
+That will ensure you avoid the extreme scenario where your core task is much faster than the overhead, you have many tasks, and each one is dominated by the overhead.
-In that scenario, partially parallelising could reduce your use of compuational resources by orders of magnitudes _and_ make the total waiting smaller, by preventing the overhead price being repeatedly paid on the same computational node by different elements of the array run sequentially, due to a limited availability of nodes.
+In that scenario, partially parallelising could reduce your use of compuational resources by orders of magnitudes _and_ make the total waiting smaller. e.g. the diagram below where the number of separate jobs that can be run at once is 2, but all tasks are submitted independently.
-That's shown in the diagram below with N = 2.
 Note that this takes even longer than the original fully sequential version, and requires two computational nodes instead of one!

 ![](partially_serial_partially_sequential_parallelisation_diagram_2.png)